Shayne Gostisbehere Game Preview: Red Wings vs. Flyers

 Gostisbehere Season Stats Insights

-- Gostisbehere has averaged 18:33 of ice time this season (with a plus-minus of -6).

-- In five of 28 games this season, Gostisbehere has scored a goal, but there are no multi-goal efforts on his ledger.
+- In five of 31 games this year, Gostisbehere has scored a goal, but there are no multi-goal efforts on his ledger.

-- Gostisbehere has a point in 11 games this year (out of 28), including multiple points six times.
+- Gostisbehere has a point in 12 games this season (out of 31), including multiple points seven times.

-- Gostisbehere has an assist in 10 of 28 games this year, with multiple assists on five occasions.
+- Gostisbehere has an assist in 11 of 31 games this season, with multiple assists on six occasions.

-- Gostisbehere's odds on his point total prop carry an implied probability of 40.8% that he hits the over.

-- The implied probability of Gostisbehere going over his assist prop bet, based on the odds, is 33.3%.
+- The implied probability that Gostisbehere goes over his points over/under is 41.7%, based on the odds.

+- Given his moneyline odds, Gostisbehere has an implied probability of 34.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.